-I often get asked how I manage to balance blogging, youtube, and a full-time job.
-If you didn’t know, I’m a full time outpatient physical therapist and I’m in a clinic 40 hours a week with patients.
-In the last year, I stopped treating my blog as a hobby and starting putting in the work to make it more successful and help pay off my student loans quicker.
+I often get asked how I managed to balance blogging, youtube, and a full-time job.
+If you didn’t know, I was a full time outpatient physical therapist and was in a clinic 40 hours a week with patients.
+I did this for over two years before I decided to take the leap and blog full-time.
+I knew the potential my blog had and decided to put in the work.
+I stopped treating my blog as a hobby and starting creating a serious plan.
+My goal was initially to generate a second income to pay off my student loans quicker.

-In this post, I’m sharing exactly how I’ve managed my full-time job with my side hustle of blogging and youtube.
+In this post, I’m sharing how I managed to balance my full-time job with my side hustle of blogging and youtube.

 Decide if you want your blog to be your hobby or a career